 Afterwards I walked the city center for a pair of shoes I could have together with my dress.
 I thought, I can neither arrive at the dinner in my walking shoes nor in my flip-flops.
 It took time and I was mentally preparing for to go there in my walking shoes anyway, when I found a pair I liked and had the right size as well as the right price.
 First I was thinking, that it is stupid to buy them, because I have to carry them with me the rest of my trip and I already have a lot to carry, but the price made me change my mind, because I will not find a pair of shoes in that quality for that price at all in Sweden.

 With the shoes carrying all the afternoon and evening I tried to find a museum.
 The one I had chosen were not existing anymore.
 The building was abandoned.
 Therefore I decided to visit the “Museo de Dulce” (museum of sweets).
 I passed a building of the University of Morelia, which had open day.
 I took a look, but did not see anything special.
 I also came to the “Mercado Artisanas Dulce”.
 There were the same things offered, like it is possible to buy in Aguascalientes and which there are called specialties of Aguascalientes.
 My GPS did send me forth and back and forth again.
-It was not sure about in what direction I had to go.
+I was not sure about in which direction I had to go.
 Finally I found that museum and it was quite interesting.
 The admission fee was only 23 MXN – for everyone.
 At the end we also got to taste new-cooked quince sweets.
-I bought there a birthday present for the aunt as well.
+I bought chocolate as a birthday present at the museum as well – for the aunt.

 I had promised my host to cook for them and it was only the upcoming day left to do it.
 Therefore I was going by collectivo to Walmart, which I had seen was in the right direction, closer to San Pedro, the area Neftali and his girlfriend lives.
 I bought everything I needed as well as a pair of nylons and tissues.
 I paid and picked up my other items and was eager to send him a message to pick me up, though I would be in time, but my cellular phone was dead!
 I tried to start it again, but there was no possibility.
 It was really dead.
 Therefore I took a taxi to San Pedro.
 Unfortunately I did not really remember, where my host live – there are different areas, but entering San Pedro, one can only see two or three of them.
 I walked back to the security man in the hope, he could tell me where I have to go after telling him, how it looks like and that my host’s name is Neftali and that he is a doctor.
 The security man was not able to help me and first I was not allowed either to be in that tiny house, he has there at the gate.